Click here to return to the main site entry page

 before High Street was widened in 1910

-Donald carried on the business, and he sold stamps and tobacco in the shop, with the hairdressing department beyond.
-(He often left a customer in mid-shave to serve a customer!)
+Donald joined the business, and he also sold stamps with the tobacco in the shop, with the hairdressing department beyond.

 The shop closed in 1992.